sgmurphy/wordpress-plugins/newsletter/readme.txt

 * Fixed problem with multilanguage plugins
 * Edit link for administrator on subscription form now adds the current language on link
 * Added online profile page edit link for administrators
+* Fixed "date" tag when sending a test
+* Added note on custom CSS field
+* Fixed dashboard error
+* Fixed redirect to welcome page for multilanguage blogs

 = 8.3.6 =